bimspot/xeokit-react/README.md

 The `models` prop is also one that one will probably want to pass through.
 It expects an *array* of model objects.
 Please see the `models.js` file for a couple of examples.
 An empty array can also be given here if models are to be added dynamically from a UI interface or possibly fetched from a network resource.
 See the `ChangeModels.js` file for an example in the `component-demos` folder.

-The `bcfViewpoints` is an optional prop that expects an *array* and can be supplied if a model needs to be loaded with a corresponding BCF Viewpoint.
+The `bcfViewpoint` is an optional prop that expects a viewpoints *object*.
 See the `bcf_viewpoints.json` file for an example of the viewpoint file's structure.
-In the current implementation, `models` and `bcfViewpoints` are two separate props and viewpoints are paired/matched with respective models based on array indices.
-This implementation might, however, change in the future.
-See [this issue](https://github.com/bimspot/xeokit-react-demo/issues/3) for details.
+After some experimentation, I have found that BCF viewpoints are more tied to the scene object itself rather than the models on the scene.
+They seem to be only connected to models in that a *selection* array of objects can be supplied to select entities on models.
+As a result, instead of a bcfViewpoints prop that accepts an array of viewpoints, a bcfViewpoint (singular) prop has been implemented that accepts one viewpoints obejct.
+See [this issue](https://github.com/bimspot/xeokit-react-demo/issues/3) for further details.

 Highlighting/picking entities in a scene is enabled by default and cannot be opted out of.
 Should this later be a requirement/request, it certainly seems possible to change this behaviour.
 Picking happens on a mouse click event by default but this can be overridden by supplying the `eventToPickOn` prop that expects a *string* with the desired event name.
 Possible event types are not yet fully documented but should later be available in full.
 Follow [this issue](https://github.com/xeokit/xeokit-sdk/issues/87) on the xeokit-sdk repo to get updates.